kubernetes/enhancements/keps/sig-node/3085-pod-conditions-for-starting-completition-of-sandbox-creation/README.md

   - [x] Add test to verify sandbox condition for missing configmap.
     (added as part of [k/k PR#121321](https://github.com/kubernetes/kubernetes/pull/121321))
   - [ ] Add test to verify sandbox condition for missing secret.
+- [] Dynamic Resource Allocation (DRA) Allocation Ordering
+  - [ ] Add test to verify the order between the `PodReadyToStartContainers` condition and devicemanager `Allocate()` gRPC calls to the device plugin, ensuring the condition is set at the expected point relative to resource allocation.

 E2E tests will be introduced to cover the user scenarios mentioned above.
 Tests will involve launching pods with characteristics mentioned below and